West of England line: Future

 There have been proposals to electrify the line.
 In 2025, train operator South Western Railway estimated that their Class 159 and 158s would reach the end of their life by 2030.
 As an alternative to replacement by diesels or electrification, a proposal has been made for battery-operated trains with intermittent third rail charging points.

+Local residents have campaigned to reopen a station at Chard.
+Network Rail investigated the feasibility of a new station in 2023.

 Following the 2024 general election, the incoming Labour government cancelled the A303 Stonehenge road tunnel; study group Greengauge 21 recommended improving the West of England line instead.
 The single track sections have particularly affected growth to the east of Exeter, and re-dualling the track between there and Axminster would allow a Devon Metro service to operate, with more frequent short-distance trains.
-In reply to a written question in Parliament in May 2025, Lilian Greenwood, the parliamentary undersecretary for the Department for Transport, responded that there were no plans to improve the West of England line at that time.
+In reply to a written question in Parliament in May 2025, Lilian Greenwood, the Parliamentary Under-Secretary of State for Transport, responded that there were no plans to improve the West of England line at that time.